 Hoglets are often found in the autumn, when they’re eating lots and trying to put on weight before hibernating.
 Young hedgehogs need to weigh about 500g to survive hibernation, so you might be able to help by just giving them some food – meat (not fish) flavoured cat food and water.

 If the young hedgehog is smaller than 500g and the weather is turning cold, it may be better in care.
-The ManxSPCA succesfully hand rears lots of baby hedgehogs every year.
-Contact us.
+The ManxSPCA succesfully hand rears lots of baby hedgehogs every year, as do local hedgehog rehabilitation experts.

 As with hares, it’s not unusual for a mother rabbit to be away from her babies.
 She will close her kittens into a burrow, returning to nurse about once a day, usually at night.
 Kittens found above ground are either old enough to explore (usually at 18 to 25 days) and should be left alone, or something has dug them out of the burrow.
 If this is the case, the babies will be too young to survive.
 It’s not easy to tell the difference between the two scenarios unless there is evidence of a disturbed nest.